 Extreme dryness in the air can cause redness, tenderness, and inflammation in your eyes.
 Your eyes may swell or get bruising.
 Besides, you may experience redness due to seasonal allergies, snow blindness, and dry eyes.
 To prevent the symptoms, you may use a soft and damp cloth; apply gently on the affected area and consult with medical health provider in severe cases.

 Spending most of the time in shallow temperatures constricts the blood vessels around your eyes.
 The constriction affects your vision, like double vision and blurriness.
-If the cold atmosphere causes vision changes, it is better to move to a warm area.
+If the cold atmosphere causes vision changes, it is advisable to move to a warmer climate.
 If your symptoms worsen, you need to get an eye check-up and get some eye treatment.

 If you experience any of the eye problems discussed above, immediately consult with an eye specialist before the problems worsen.
 Eyes are more susceptible to infection and allergies and demand extreme care.
 They require medical attention, so make sure to identify the symptoms and consult your doctor.